BerkeCagkanToptas/OSM-City-Engine/README.md

 ## Description: ##

 Polimi OSM City Engine is a 3D tool that renders cities in 3D.
-It takes [http://wiki.openstreetmap.org/wiki/OSM_XML](http://wiki.openstreetmap.org/wiki/OSM_XML) file as input and automatically render 2D data into 3D.
+It takes [OpenstreetMap XML](http://wiki.openstreetmap.org/wiki/OSM_XML) file as input and automatically construct 3D City from 2D raw data.
 For terrain rendering, it takes Nasa SRTM3 Data as heightmap and Openstreet/Bingmap tile images as texture.
-In addition to auto construction, user can edit objects in the scene automatically by using edit menu.
+In addition to auto construction, user can add/edit objects in the scene by using edit menu.

 ## What is included: ##

-Buildings:
+**Buildings:**

 1. 3D Building Rendering from 2D OSM data

 2. Edit Building settings, (Change Textures, Height, Position)

 3. [In Development] Replace building with a 3D Model (with Translate, Scale and Rotate Options)

-Highways:
+**Highways:**

 1. 3D Highway and Railway rendering from 2D OSM data

 2. Add Sidewalk to both side desired

 3. [In Development] Edit Highway Settings (Change highway width, Texture, Enable/Disable sidewalk)

-Terrain :
+**Terrain :**

 1. Terrain generated from OSM file bounding box

 2. Automatic heightmap download from Nasa SRTM3

 3. Select Terrain texture from different Tile providers(OpenStreetMap, BingMap)

-3D Objects :
+**3D Objects :**

 1. Trees and Traffic Lights placed automatically from OSM data

 2. Add new objects (Car, Tree, TrafficSign or any desired model)

 3. Translate, Rotate and Scale Objects

-General :
+**General :**

 1. Load/Save Project Option

 2. [In Development] Change Skybox, Sun's Orientation

-Incoming Features :
+**Incoming Features :**

 1. Capture video from car Camera

 2. Laser Scanner to generate Depth Data

 ## ScreenShots ##